Index

 Half-Shafts

 I actually should have placed this section on my Drivetrain page, but it segued nicely here after referring to the S550 IRS.
-As mentioned previously, the half-shafts (made by GKN Driveline) were "improved" on the Terminator, and since I'm not a drag-racer, I never had any issues with them breaking due to high-RPM clutch dumps.
+As mentioned previously, the half-shafts (made then by GKN Driveline) were "improved" on the Terminator, and since I'm not a drag-racer, I never had any issues with them breaking due to high-RPM clutch dumps.
 Fortunately, if a replacement is needed, you can continue to buy them from Ford as 2R3Z-4K138-AA (shown in the thumbnail image with permission from Tasca Ford).
 I did tweak my own slightly by applying a coat of POR-15 silver to them (they are bare steel and rust otherwise), so they at least they looked a bit nicer, but that is it.
 Otherwise, I do have a few gripes...

 One significant improvement did find its way in to the 2015 IRS that New Edge Cobra owners completely lost out on: half-shafts that are unique to each side.
 Ford actually took a page from the GM playbook of the '09-up CTS-V, and by varying the diameters and weight, their oscillation frequencies were changed.
 This essentially eliminates the wheel hop by ensuring they don't wind-up and release at the same rates of the identical shafts.
 Here's a quote from a GM engineer that sums it up nicely: